infinitered/cr-2024-intermediate-workshop-lessons/03-accessibility.md

 1. Make the above code iOS platform specific with a `Platform.OS === 'ios' ...` conditional.

-2. In **TextField.tsx**, co-opt the helper text to act as validation text.
-If we had more time, we might paint it red, as well:
+2. In **TextField.tsx**, co-opt the helper text to act as validation text:

 ```diff
 {!!(helper || helperTx) && (